 3. There were allegations that Keeler and Ward were Soviet spies

-Keeler spent that night with Ivanov; the start of a very short liaison which later led to Keeler and Ward to be accused of spying for the Soviets – something Keeler always denied.
+Keeler spent that night with Ivanov; the start of a very short liaison which created a possible security risk.
+This later led to Keeler and Ward to be accused of spying for the Soviets – something Keeler always denied.

 4. The affair lasted less than two months